My experience and what brought me to this field

 With close communication before and during tours with my guests, fortunately, I’ve succeeded in satisfying them and obtained some repeaters.

-Then, what brought me to this field is my three-months solo trip to Europe and Morocco in 2012.
-One of my pleasures of the travel was communicating with locals and exploring towns by myself.
+Then, what brought me to this field was my three-months solo trip to Europe and Morocco in 2012.
+One of my pleasures of travel was communicating with locals and exploring towns.
 Sometimes it wasn’t easy to do them, especially in non-English-speaking countries.

 In Morocco, I hired a licensed local guide who was fluent in Japanese to help me explore the famous night market in Fez, which was like a vast maze.
 Besides, people sold products without any price tag on the market.
 Thanks to the guide’s great assistance, I could communicate with shop owners smoothly and visit many interesting local stores, a cafe, and a restaurant effectively.